 What we will do…..

-- We will email everyone on our “Going Wild” mailing list with ideas and guidance about simple projects you can carry out in your own gardens to help wildlife flourish.
+We will share ideas and guidance about simple projects you can carry out in your own gardens to help wildlife flourish.

-- We will never share your name or address with anyone else – and all our data is protected for your privacy in line with data protection regulations.
 With your permission, we would like to record everyone who has signed up on a simple map to show the extent of our combined efforts.
-In this way, we can show you how our new community nature reserve is developing and connecting all the wilder gardens and other green spaces on maps covering Tideswell and the surrounding area.
+In this way, we can show you how our new community network is developing and connecting all the wilder gardens and other green spaces on maps covering Tideswell and the surrounding area.
+We will never share your name or address with anyone else – and all our data is protected for your privacy in line with data protection regulations.

 Wildlife Projects for your Garden